zettrik/ring_the_bell/README.md

 schneller als wie hau den lukas

 ## Game Principle
-### Rules
+### Rules Of "Climb The Ladder"
 The goal of this game is to climb the ladder and ring the bell.
 But you won't climb alone.
 You have to be fast as a team.

 The ladder has ten random blinking lights.
 Every player has a gamepad with three blinking buttons.
 They also change the color at random.
 In one moment a color will settle on the ladder as one the gamepads.
 Press as fast as you can all buttons with same color.
-All of you have to hit the right button just in time to climb one step up.
+All of you have to do is hit the right button just in time to climb one step up.

 If one of you ist too slow, the next round will start at the same level.
 If one of you hits a wrong button, you fall one step down.

-Start of the game will be easy and you might climp up quickly.
-But then some unforseen things will happen.
+Start of the game will be easy and you will climp up quickly.
+As you raise level your time will shorten.
+Also some unforseen things might happen at any time.

 Will you reach the top and ring the bell?

+### Game States
+There is only a limited number of differnent states in the game.
+Test them in the prototype with the letters in the brackets.
+* [r] random blinking
+* [t] wait for reactions
+* [u] levelling up
+* [d] levelling down
+* [w] win / reaching top
+* [q] quit

 ## Pyglet Prototype
 There is a software prototype of the game for easier development, testing